2023 Harryman Triathlon

 Bike Aid Station

 The Bike Aid station is located at the end of each lap near the entrance to Lake Welch after you climb the hill.
 There is a drop zone just prior and immediately after the Aid Station.
 This is the only area where you are permitted to discard your used water bottles.
-You can also pick up a new water bottle of water or orange Gatorade at this location.
+You can also pick up a new water bottle of water or electrolyte at this location.
 We will have nutrition available.
 Please yell out to the aid station volunteers letting them know in advance what you would like and don’t forget to thank them for spending their day supporting you!

 Run Aid Stations